 My artwork is inspired by mother-nature's 'installations' formed by water, wind, light and dark.
-Patterns in nature, textures and seasonal changes have always played an important role in my art practice.
-Discipline, the internal wisdom transformed into sculpture and Japanese aesthetics of “Wabi-Sabi” (beauty that is imperfect, impermanent, and incomplete) assist in my focus on the concept of 'the spaces between' as I explore the perception of a landscape.
-What is it we, as humans, choose to see.
-The spaces between us and them, inside/outside.
-The space between contemplation and chaos.
+Patterns in nature, textures and seasonal changes have always played an important role in my art practice where inspiration and internal wisdom is transformed into sculpture.
+Eastern philosophy and aesthetics provide a container in which I focus my attention on creating work that speaks to concepts of 'the spaces between'.
+I explore my perception of a sense of place and my relationship to that place.

-The sculpture I create are small installations made with rattan, foraged natural materials, Japanese style handmade paper, cast flax and silk fiber, sometimes embellished with mono-prints infused with indigo and sumi ink.
-The intention is to evoke a sense of place and one’s relationship to that place.
+The sculpture I create are small installations made with rattan, Japanese style handmade paper, cast flax and silk fiber, sometimes embellished with mono-prints infused with indigo, sumi ink and handmade ink/stains from plant material.